-This Crazy Before-After Photo Will Make You Want to Drown Your Face in Vitamin C
+This Crazy Before-and-After Photo Will Make You Drown Your Face in Vitamin C

 To demonstrate the effects of ROS and oxidative stress to the naked eye—and to prove how vitamin C works to combat them—Rouleau devised a simple experiment involving an apple.
 She cut out a slice and coated one end with a thin layer of vitamin C serum.
 The other she left untouched.
 Then she waited three hours.
 This is what happened…